Guide to the prevention and treatment of coccidiosis in poultry: part 1

 Mycotoxins: a critical factor in coccidiosis in poultry

-Mycotoxins present in poultry feed, even at permitted levels, tend to aggravate the incidence of coccidiosis in chickens, ducks and turkeys, as they can facilitate the colonization of Eimeria in the intestine.
+Mycotoxins present in poultry feed, even at permitted levels, tend to aggravate the incidence of coccidiosis in chickens, ducks, and turkeys, as they can facilitate the colonization of Eimeria in the intestine.

-Most common coccidiosis prevention and treatment methods
+Most common methods of prevention and treatment of coccidiosis

-Coccidicides for short life cycles
+Coccidiostats for short life cycles

 Coccidiostats for long life cycles

-This allows for minimal exposure to the protozoa and the use of coccidiostats to interrupt the development of the parasites.
-Thus striking a balance between intestinal damage and the minimal exposure necessary for the development of immunity.
+For breeders and layers, which have a longer life cycle, the goal is usually to develop protective immunity in animals.
+This allows for minimal exposure to the protozoan and the use of coccidiostats to interrupt the development of the parasites, thus seeking a balance between intestinal damage and the minimum exposure necessary for the development of immunity.

 The weaknesses of using only these methods for avian coccidiosis are: